-Every data source must be clearly stated (thus ensuring data traceability), and an assessment of transparency and credibility is recommended.
+Every data source, and the corresponding collection procedure, must be clearly stated for the involved unit processes (thus ensuring data traceability), and an assessment of transparency and credibility is recommended.

 For LCSA, there are no additional data sources foreseen, as LCSA is an integration of the results obtained in LCA, LCC, and SLCA.
 The share of foreground data can of course be addressed.
 For environmental LCA, an evaluation table for foreground data sources has been developed and is described in the FCH-LCA guidelines (Bargiacchi et al., 2022).
 This evaluation table is also applicable to data sources used in LCC and SLCA.
 Often, however, all three dimensions will share one inventory, and thus the processes will be shared as well, which, in turn, will make a repeated assessment of the same processes in different sustainability dimension not very meaningful.
 As system boundaries in the three dimensions will be equivalent but not necessarily identical, some processes may remain to be evaluated in LCC and SLCA.
 It is therefore recommended to apply the table provided in the environmental FCH-LCA guidelines (Bargiacchi et al., 2022) to all processes used in the LCSA inventory.